Latest news on legislation to protect Hawaii student journalists

 The Senate bill has been introduced.
 It is SB214.

-December 26, 2020: Senator Les Ihara and Representative Takashi Ohno have agreed to help get the Hawaii Student Journalism Protection Act introduced for the 2021 legislative session.
+December 26, 2020: Senator Les Ihara and Representative Takashi Ohno have agreed to help get the newly named Hawaii Student Journalism Protection Act introduced for the 2021 legislative session.

 PRESS